17 gifts the Aries in your life will love - CNN Underscored

 Desktop Boxing ($9.95; amazon.com)

-All Aries need to let out a little steam every now and then, so if that one coworker is bugging you again, take a deep breath and go a couple rounds with this desktop boxing kit.
+All Aries need to let out a little steam every now and then, so if that one co-worker is bugging you again, take a deep breath and go a couple rounds with this desktop boxing kit.

 Porcelain Essential Oil Diffuser ($119; nordstrom.com)

-Take the time to wind down at the end of a stressful day with this elegant, porcelain diffuser.
+Take the time to wind down at the end of a stressful day with this elegant porcelain diffuser.

 Woven Astrology Zip Pouch ($34; uncommongoods.com)

-These stunning zippered pouches are woven with vibrant, metallic thread into designs based on your sign.
+These stunning zippered pouches are woven with vibrant metallic thread into designs based on your sign.
 The Aries pouch features a mountain goat summiting a peak next to volcanoes, so the Aries in your life can remember the adventurous spirit they have inside them.

 Seeing Stars Book ($11.99; anthropologie.com)